rarooij98/ledlight-alarm/README.md

 ### 3.3 - Do a GET request
 Next I needed to do a GET request.
 This will get me data about the delays/calamities.
-I used with the HttpClient library for this.
+I used the HttpClient library from Adrian McEwen for this (github: https://github.com/amcewen/HttpClient).

 ```
 void loop() {